Do you want to be active, productive, and social? Of course you want all of them! But you can’t! You can’t have all of them.

 The absence of strong correlations

 I have lot of significant correlations in my life.
-Nonetheless, there aren’t that many strong correlations, my highest score is a 0,72.
+Nonetheless, there aren’t that many strong correlations, my highest score is a relation of 0,72.
 A correlation strength of 1 would mean that if one thing happens is it (almost) guaranteed that the other thing also happens (but we’ll never know for sure).
 For example, when I have a stressed day I am often unhappy that day.
 But because my correlation strength is 0,72 (and not 1) this means that this is not always the case.
 Sometimes, I can be happy and stressed at once!
-What’s to learn about these correlations is that the (many) weak correlations show that things in life aren’t that fixed.
+What’s to learn about these correlations is that the (many) weak correlations show that life isn’t that fixed.
 Things can change and you are still in control.
-You are the boss of your life and compensate, balance, and change things until you found your perfect fit.
+You are the boss of your life and you can compensate, balance, and change things until you found your perfect fit.

 We are expected to have friends, to be physically active, and to be productive.
 But this piece of data showed that you can’t have it all.
 If you focus on certain aspects in your life, you likely have to let go of the others.
 Letting things go is often hard for us.
 Accepting that your social network will decline because you want to pursue a career is not an easy step for example.
 Nonetheless, dilemmas like these are huge and we are dealing with them every day.
 Often, we just make gut-decisions concerning these issues and see the result of it later on.
 I think it is a pretty big issue to make such life-choices on just gut-decisions.
 In my opinion, it is wise to use data to review our (past) life once in a while to see what the impact was of our life-choices.
 Through the knowledge of data we might make better and more educated choices in the future.